anna-arnett/Demo/Readme.md

 Excel File Format

-The Excel file DataToPlot.xlsx provides the expected structure of the spreadsheet, with the properties section in the first 10 rows and the data section starting from row 11
+The Excel file DataToPlot.xlsx provides the expected structure of the spreadsheet, with the properties section in the first 12 rows and the data section starting from row 13.

+Series are represented in columns, and checkboxes are used to indicate inclusion in the graph.

 Usage

 Ensure your Excel file DataToPlot.xlsx is properly formatted as described above.

+Adjust "Save Image" and "Legend" flags to indicate preference.

 Run the script: python radargraphmaker.py